TheCalculatorsHub

 How I verified a classroom genetics example with a dihybrid cross

-In February 2026, a high school biology teacher emailed after finding the calculator.
-She was preparing a genetics unit and wanted to verify the phenotype ratio for a standard AaBb × AaBb dihybrid cross before presenting it in class.
+A high school biology teacher preparing a genetics unit got in touch a few months back, wanting to verify the phenotype ratio for a standard AaBb × AaBb dihybrid cross before presenting it in class.
 She had worked it out by hand and got a 9:3:3:1 ratio but was not confident she had laid out the 16-cell Punnett square correctly.

 I ran the AaBb × AaBb cross through this calculator.
 It confirmed the 9:3:3:1 phenotype ratio and displayed all 16 genotype combinations in the grid.
 According to the National Human Genome Research Institute's explanation of Mendelian inheritance, the 9:3:3:1 ratio is the expected outcome when two independently assorting traits follow complete dominance, which is the textbook dihybrid case.
 The teacher confirmed her hand-drawn grid was correct, and used the calculator's output as the answer key for a student worksheet.
 She emailed back a month later to say the genetics unit had gone better than any previous year.